-What happens during a dry socket is that the blood washes away and the site dries out too soon.
+What happens is that the blood washes away and the site dries out too soon.
 When the blood clot is lost, the site lacks the blood cells and nutrients needed for healing.
 A dry socket is like a lake in a drought.
 The lake has dried up.

 The good news is a dry socket is common and there are options to easily correct it.
 In this article, we’ll explore the topic.
-We’ll talk about how to prevent a dry socket, how to treat it at home or in the office, and I’ll show you what a dry socket looks like.
+We’ll talk about how to prevent a dry socket, how to treat it at home or in the office, what’s the best over-the-counter medication to take, what not to take, and I’ll even show you what a dry socket looks like.
 And, if you’re healing, you’re probably wondering, when can I stop worrying about dry socket?
 Of course, we’ll answer that too.

 What is Dry Socket

 A dry socket usually happens 2-3 days after a tooth extraction.
-Dry socket is one of the most common complications after tooth extraction.
+It is one of the most common complications after tooth extraction.
 Approximately 3% of tooth extractions develop a dry socket, and as many as 30% of wisdom tooth extractions develop one.